 Child may require repeated doctor or frequent hospitalizations or surgeries.

 Child requires 2 or more medical appointments per week.

 Child requires a parent or aide to perform basic life management functions (feeding, dressing, toileting, etc.).

 Child may require special adaptations for transportation and/or communication.

-Emotional conditions such as attachment disorder that may require hospitalization or residential treatment.
+Emotional/Behavioral impairments such as attachment disorder that may require hospitalization or residential treatment.

 Medical/Physical conditions, such as fetal alcohol syndrome (FAS), multiple moderate conditions or a condition that requires ongoing and constant medical attention, such as quadriplegia or cystic fibrosis.